ArcanePlugins/.github/profile/README.md

 </td></tr>
 </table>

-#### We also release our own plugins separate from this organisation, such as [SpawnerControl](https://www.spigotmc.org/resources/spawnercontrol.98872/) and [PhantomWorlds](https://www.spigotmc.org/resources/phantomworlds.84099/).
+#### We also release our own plugins separate from this organisation, such as [SpawnerControl](https://www.spigotmc.org/resources/spawnercontrol.98872/).

 Supporting ArcanePlugins are the maintainers of our plugins, the volunteer support staff for each of our plugins, contributors for code, documentation, translations, testing, and ideas, bug reporters, donators, and reviewers.
 There are so many brilliant people in the Minecraft community that have helped us in helping others, far too many for us to list here.
 We thank you all very much.